 Once sealants are applied, they can last up to a decade.
 Reapplying sealants is quick and easy.
 Most sealants are clear so your dentist will still be able to tell if there is any damage occurring to the tooth underneath.

-For more oral health care advice or to schedule an oral exam with Dr. Dr. Manshadi, Dr. Roden-Johnson, Dr. Afridi, and Dr. Rugama and our team at our dentist office in Victoria, TX, please contact Victoria Pediatric Dental & Orthodontics at (361) 433-4704.
+For more oral health care advice or to schedule an oral exam with Dr. Manshadi, Dr. Roden-Johnson, and Dr. Afridi and our team at our dentist office in Victoria, TX, please contact Victoria Pediatric Dental & Orthodontics at (361) 433-4704.
 Cavities can be conquered, so feel free to come see us today.